Underdog promo code CBSSPORTS2: New play $5, get $100 offer for NFL picks, MLB betting, more

 WR A.J.
 Brown, Philadelphia Eagles, 0.5 rushing + receiving touchdowns - Higher (1.34x)

-Brown is one of the Eagles' top pass catchers and is looking for his second touchdown reception of the season.
+Brown is one of the Eagles' top receivers and is looking for his second touchdown reception of the season.
 In five games, he has 19 receptions for 194 yards.
 In 13 games last season, he caught 67 passes for 1,079 yards and seven touchdowns.
 Pick it at Underdog:

 QB Jaxson Dart, New York Giants, 0.5 passing touchdowns - Lower (1.24x)

 Dart has three touchdown passes this season, including two in Sunday's 26-14 loss at New Orleans.
 He has also been intercepted twice.
-He has been limited due to a hamstring injury, but is expected to play on Thursday.
+He is expected to play on Thursday despite nursing a hamstring injury.
+Just seven teams have allowed fewer passing touchdowns than the Eagles this season.
 Click here to sign up for Underdog Fantasy:

 QB Jalen Hurts, Philadelphia Eagles, 0.5 interceptions - Lower (0.75x)

-Hurts is the only NFL quarterback who has started every game this season who has yet to throw an interception.
+Hurts is the only quarterback in the league who has started every game this season who has yet to throw an interception.
 The Giants have also picked off a pass in just two of five games in the 2025 NFL season.
 Combine picks for a parlay on Underdog Fantasy for a potential payout of 7.62x.

 With football season now here, the SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog Fantasy.